-You have all of the necessary skills and experience, along with some additional qualifications that any employer would love to have at their disposal.
+You have all of the necessary job skills and experience, along with some additional qualifications that any employer would love to have at their disposal.
 So, why aren’t you getting the job or even a call for an interview?
 The problem most likely lies with your resume.

-A resume reboot doesn’t have to be a painful task, so there’s no reason to put it off any longer.
-We've compiled 27 quick and easy resume changes, so your document will become a big win that will put you ahead of the average job candidate.
+A resume check doesn’t have to be a painful task, so there’s no reason to put it off any longer.
+We’ve compiled 27 quick and easy resume changes, so your document will become a big win that will put you ahead of the average job candidate.
 Enlisting these resume tips will place you front and center in the eyes of recruiters.

 Recruiters are busy, so it’s up to you to highlight your accomplishments to make their job easier.
 Because your resume provides information that will determine if an employer wants to know more about you, you must make a good first impression.

 You also want to ensure your document shows how you stand out from other candidates to avoid being tossed aside like yesterday’s news without being given a second glance.

 1. Maximize your contact header

 Position your contact information at the top of the page with your name prominently displayed.
 Follow this with the job title, phone number, and email.

 Optionally, you may include your city/state or social media links.
 Ensure that your email sounds professional, not cute or clever, to avoid winding up in the “banish-me-now” bin.